YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-Birational-KahlerMMP.md

 The proof of this part can be found in [DH24, Theorem 1.2].
 The idea is as follows Without Q-factorial assumption, we need to first take a small Q-factorial modification.
 On the Q-factorial model, the MMP is well established.
 The MMP on the Q-factorial model will terminate at some minimal model.
 The minimal model will induce a contraction morphism ([DH24, Lemma 6.16]).
 And by the rigidity lemma, we can find a contraction morphism on the original non-Q-factorial variety.

 ---
+## Note-9 Rational curves on Kahler variety
+---

+In this note we will try to prove the theorem of Cao and Horing, which shows that under BDPP conjecture, if the

+---
+## Note-10 Cone theorem in Kahler MMP
+---

+---
 ## Supplementary 3: Around BDPP